citrix/workspace-linux-certificate-identity-declaration-sdk/docs/index.md

-# Certificate Identity Declaration SDK for Citrix Receiver for Linux 13.10
+# Certificate Identity Declaration SDK for Citrix Workspace app for Linux 1808

-## Compatibility with Receiver
+## Compatibility with Workspace app

-This is Version 13.10 of the Certificate Identity Declaration SDK.
-It is intended for use with Receiver for Linux builds in the 13.10 series.
+This is Version 1808 of the Certificate Identity Declaration SDK.
+It is intended for use with Workspace app for Linux builds in the 1808 series.
 There are separate versions of the SDK for each of the released architectures (X86, X86_64, and ARMhf) that differ only in the included binaries.

 ## Who should use this SDK?